This short course aims to enable participants to acquire an understanding of organisations and the behaviour which occurs within them.

 This short course aims to enable participants to acquire knowledge and an understanding of organisations, the factors which influence their structure and the behaviour which occurs within them; to acquire knowledge and understanding of the core areas of Human Resource Management (HRM) and to be able to apply these in a range of organisational settings.
 This knowledge and understanding is essential for effective and efficient management practice, in particular, effectively managing, leading and developing people.

-Linked programmesMSc Management, MSc Management in Creative Industries, MSc Sport Management, PgCertPD Postgraduate Certificate of Professional Development
+Linked programmesMSc Management, PgCertPD Postgraduate Certificate of Professional Development,

-This course requires attendance onfour individual days from 9.30am to 5pm on:
+This course requires attendance for four full days from 9.15am to 4.15pm on the following dates:

 English Language Requirements